zencart/documentation/content/dev/developer_environment.md

     define('WARN_INSTALL_EXISTENCE', '0');
 ```

+The filename prefix `dev-` is significant: the project `.gitignore` file is set to bypass files starting with that string.
+So you can keep this new file in your fork of the Zen Cart project with no worries about accidentally checking it in.

 ## Configuration Keys
 It can be very helpful to see the `configuration_key` values for configuration entries while you are looking at your admin and thinking about writing code.
 The keys are shown in the [All Configs](/user/admin_pages/configuration/all/) page, but you can show them in your own admin, where they will also show any local configs you have added, using this procedure: